Do you think you have everything you need for your baby’s arrival? Have you remembered the onesies?

 4. Geekiest Baby Ever Onesie

 If you’re a nerd at heart, you might want your legacy to live on in your baby!
-This onesie is white, with a large “Dungeons and Dragons” design.
+This onesie is white, with a programming code design.

 The fabric is high quality, 100 percent cotton and the print is highly durable ink, to survive multiple washes.
-Apparently, the stats mean the baby is cute — of course!
+This would be an adorable gift for programmer parents!

 5. Burt's Bees Baby Unisex Baby Short Sleeve Bodysuits